 Agile is a software development and project management approach based on iterations and fast product delivery to clients.
 In the other words, the team works iteratively giving ongoing results and value, which are being assessed continuously.
 This process resembles an accurate mechanism, where pieces work together to carry out one common goal but, also, flexibly respond to the changes.

 As Agile is applicable to and created for software development, this approach is immensely adapted to project management in IT.
 However, not only the IT sector can make the value of being agile.
 Also, there are marketers, universities, the military, and even the automotive industry that adhere to agile methodology and deliver innovative products in uncertain environments.
-So, many organizations can benefit from agile.
+So, many organizations can benefit from agile methodology stages.

 The Agile Manifesto gives 4 ground values and 12 guiding principles of the agile methodology.